bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Striking Text</h4>

-Striking text follows the same pattern as before where different elements may be used, as may the
+<p>Striking text follows the same pattern as before where different
+elements may be used, as may the
 <a href="https://learn.shayhowe.com/html-css/working-with-typography/"
 rel="noopener noreferrer" target="_blank">
 text decoration</a> CSS property.
-The two properties most commonly used include del and s.
+The two properties most commonly used include del and s.</p>

-The del element is used to identify text <b>deleted or removed from the document</b>.
+<p>The del element is used to identify text <b>deleted or removed from the
+document</b>.
 As with the ins element, it may be used with the cite and datetime attributes.
-Each of which hold the identical semantic values as before, cite specifying a resource that explains the change and datetime identifying when the content was removed from the document.
+Each of which hold the identical semantic values as before, cite specifying a resource that explains the change and datetime identifying when the content was removed from the document.</p>

-The s element identifies text that is no longer accurate or relevant.
+The s element identifies text that is no longer accurate or relevant.</p>

 <details>
   <summary>Example, Striking Text</summary>